 All warranty claims must be returned with dated proof-of-purchase to an authorized SCUBAPRO dealer.
-Visit www.scubapro.com for the dealer nearest you.
+Visit www.scubapro.com to find your nearest dealer.

 7. COMPLIANCE

 7.1 EU Radio directive

 Hereby, Uwatec AG, declares that the radio equipment type PAN1740 is in compliance with Directive 2014/53/EU.
 The full text of the EU declaration of conformity is available from the official SCUBAPRO importers in EU.